simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 #### Provision Multiscene Project

 We are getting close to establishing our final workflow for a web project with multiple scenes.
-Now we need to provision the project to support multiple scenes.
+Now we need to provision our project to support multiple scenes.

 1.  simply delete `web-project/scene`.
 We are going to replace this.
-2. In its places add a new empty folder caled `scenes`.
+2. In its places add a new empty folder called `scenes`.
 3. Inside of scenes, make two empty folders that mirror the contents of `editor-projects` Don't just copy the folders over, we need to make two actually empty folders.
     - make `web-project/scenes/Rainy-Day`
     - make `web-project/scenes/Space-Scene`

 Now our project is basically laid out correctly, but we need to actually put the needed scene assets and files in these projects.
-We are going to open them, and export them one at a time.
+We are going to open them and export them one at a time.
 Now if your editor is open, just close it so you're starting in the same state as this tutorial.

 1. navigate to `editor-project/Rainy-Day` and double-click the `scene.editorproject` to open this in the BabylonJs Editor as we have in the past.
-2. Visually everify you're in the right scene:
+2. Visually verify you're in the right scene:

 ![image](https://user-images.githubusercontent.com/954596/59164964-ed94d080-8ad9-11e9-9e0b-389fe87b1c88.png)